Nice target Pochettino - Wednesday's gossip

 Leeds United's English midfielder Jamie Shackleton is expected to leave Elland Road next summer, with Millwall having an option to buy the 22-year-old when his loan with the club expires.
 (Athletic - subscription required)

-Juventus' board of directors will hold a meeting on Friday to discuss the future of manager Massimiliano Allegri, with the Serie A giants find themselves in eighth in the table with just two wins from seven games.
+Juventus' board of directors will hold a meeting on Friday to discuss the future of manager Massimiliano Allegri, with the Italian giants eighth in the Serie A table with just two wins from seven games.
 (Calciomercato - in Italian)

 Chelsea are targeting RB Leipzig chief executive Oliver Mintzlaff to take up the role of technical director at Stamford Bridge.
 (Athletic - subscription required)